 Students pursuing Colby’s newest major, computational biology, will work with Colby faculty and Jackson Laboratory scientists to conduct research that contributes to solving complex global health challenges including cancer, Parkinson’s disease, and Alzheimer’s.

-The Buck Environment and Climate Change Lab, announced in Dec.
-2016, will bolster Colby’s renowned interdisciplinary environmental studies program by providing students a variety of new research, internship, and global experience opportunities.
+The Buck Environment and Climate Change Lab is bolstering Colby’s renowned interdisciplinary environmental studies program by providing students a variety of new research, internship, and global experience opportunities.

-Starting in fall 2017, Colby’s groundbreaking DavisConnects program will support opportunities for research, internships, global experiences, and postgraduate planning to ensure that all students pursue the experiences that will enhance their learning and prepare them to become leaders in a changing world.
+Colby’s groundbreaking DavisConnects programis supporting opportunities for research, internships, global experiences, and postgraduate planning to ensure that all students pursue the experiences that will enhance their learning and prepare them to become leaders in a changing world.

-A major Mellon Foundation grant secured in 2016 will expand Colby’s scholarship at the intersection of the humanities and environmental science.
+A major Mellon Foundation grant secured in 2016 has expanded Colby’s scholarship at the intersection of the humanities and environmental science.
 A program of our innovative Center for the Arts and Humanities, the grant will empower Colby scholars — both scientists and humanists — to collaborate on innovative solutions to global environmental challenges.